General Information

 Three-dimensional drawing of a truss girder

-The truss in made of circular hollow sections and consists of three upper chords, three bottom chords, diagonals, verticals, horizontal braces, and cross-braces.
+The truss in made of circular hollow sections and consists of three upper chords, three bottom chords, diagonals, verticals, cross members, and cross braces.
 The upper base B ≅ 2 m, the bottom base b ≅ 1.4 m, and the height h ≅ 0.8 m.
 The truss consists of several units that are connected by bolted circular end-plates, as shown in figure 4.

 Truss units connection (side view).